-At the top end is the Kohinoor Suite with wall-to-wall windows, private terrace, marble elephants and columns, and a king-size bed and freestanding bathtub both facing the monument.
+At the top end is the Kohinoor Suite with wall-to-wall windows, a private terrace, marble elephants and columns, and a king-size bed and freestanding bathtub both facing the monument.
 Enjoy all-day Indian and international dining at Bellevue or indulge in a candlelit, traditional Mughal cuisine at Esphahan accompanied by live folk music.
 For the ultimate privacy, opt for a dinner under the stars on your private terrace as your personal butler serves a four-course meal.
 Don’t miss a relaxing dip in the multi-tiered pool surrounded by terraced gardens.

 About a 10-minute walk from the Taj Mahal, this bright blue and yellow bed and breakfast on Taj Link Road is the perfect budget stay in Agra.
 Run by an affable couple, Vandna & Gopal Singh (the latter is a government-approved tour guide), the bungalow offers four spacious and sparkling clean guest bedrooms decorated with Indian motifs and posters.
 Each of the brightly colored, light-filled rooms comes with basic amenities like en-suite bathroom, tea/coffee making facilities, TV, air-conditioning, toiletries and hairdryer, and free Wi-Fi.
 All rooms have private balconies overlooking a well-kept garden that positively teems with nearly 100 species of local birds.